|SIYE Time:12:08 on 13th August 2022|

 ‘Yes, Mummy,’ James said.
 And that was it; the decision was made.
 Mike and Harry strapped James’s car seat into the back of our car, between Henry and Annie.
 Mike did most of the work, as Harry was concentrating on muttering something to James–reinforcing Ginny’s warning, probably.
 Once he was safely strapped in, we waved to the Potters and drove home with our new passenger.

 From the moment we left the car park, Henry and James were chattering.
 Henry began by asking James about toys.
 James, it seemed, had very few toys.
 No cars, fire engines, diggers or soldiers.
-James did, however, have a train set, Lego and a broom!
+James did, however, have a train set, some Lego and a broom!
 That last one puzzled me.

 Henry began to boast about his toys, but he was struggling even before I could scold him.
 James was remarkably unimpressed.
 I knew why.

 The Potters did not own a television.
 The fact that James didn't know about the Cartoon Channel meant that the poor boy had no idea about the origin of several of Henry’s toys.
 Henry’s complicated and confusing explanations were beginning to bewilder James, and I had to help my son to explain the cartoon background behind many of his action figures.
-Annie tried to help too, but her explanations were mainly centred around Peppa Pig, and even more confusing for James.
+Annie tried to help too, but her explanations were mainly centred around Peppa Pig, and therefore even more confusing for James.
 At least the boys weren’t bored.
 Their conversation did not flag until we were on the final leg of the journey.

 When they finally lapsed into silence, I asked, ‘So, apart from your daddy’s car, which other cars have you been in, James?’